focai-acc/focElizaRFC/README.md

-### 5. On-Chain Functional Components
+### 5. On-Chain Components & Infra

-AI agents need functional components for practical blockchain interactions to move beyond toys and achieve industrial application.
+AI agents need functional components and infrastructure for practical blockchain interactions to move beyond toys and achieve industrial application.

 These components include on-chain security, flexible data access, and dynamic blockchain interaction, enabling practical use cases for on-chain Eliza.
+Existing infrastructure may not fully meet the needs of on-chain AI agents, such as performance (AI agents operate at higher frequencies than humans) and customization (e.g., more complex on-chain verification mechanisms or extended on-chain functionality).
+Infrastructure is not within the scope of focEliza's implementation.
+However, focEliza will establish partnerships with relevant infrastructure providers to promote customized adaptations for focEliza, such as the Artela network, Allora network, and others.

-V1 will explore the following components:
+V1 will explore the following concepts:

 * **AI Agent Security**: Security becomes critical when AI agents manage assets or interact with DeFi protocols.
 Full-lifecycle security components must be introduced to ensure the safety of AI agent operations.